 The guitar will be checked for the condition of the strings and fretboard, checking for scratches and dents, and checking the electronics.
 Any missing screws will usually also be noted.

 This will be the first thing done as part of the setup.
 This is to get the old strings off and out of the way for the rest of the setup.

 Doing things like bridge and truss rod adjustments are easier when the guitar doesn’t have any strings on it.
-Cleaning the guitar, especially the fretboard, is also much easier when there are no strings in the way.
+Cleaning the guitar, especially the fretboard and pickups, is also much easier when there are no strings in the way.

 If your guitar has a fixed bridge or a non-floating tremolo, then in most cases, the height will just be checked and adjusted.
 If you have a Floyd Rose tremolo, then the height will be adjusted as well as the bridge’s tension.

 It will be adjusted to make sure that the bridge lies parallel with the guitar body.
 In some cases, the tremolo spring will also be adjusted for more or less tension or even need replacing entirely if they are broken or worn out.

 One of the most important parts of a guitar setup is to make sure that the neck is straight.
 This is done by adjusting the truss rod inside of the guitar’s neck.

 This is done to ensure that your string action is uniform across the fretboard to avoid any unwanted fret buzz.
 The neck should ideally be as straight as possible to prevent fret buzz, as well as protect the neck from cracking or even breaking with high tension strings.